Norabui01/Perception-Test/README.md

-+ There are total three tests that user can pick one: Character test(percept characters), Activity test(percept activities) or Both test(percept both).
++ There are total three tests that user can pick one: Character test(perceive characters), Activity test(perceive activities) or Both test(perceive both).
   User also have option to quit: